 In this video Ai Weiwei gives insight into the background and production process of one of the most spectacular exhibitions of 2010, Sunflower Seeds at Tate Modern.
 Follow the artist to the city of Jingdezhen in northern Jiangxi, China, where all of the sunflower seeds have been individually hand-sculpted and hand-painted.
 The installation in London is made out of millions (five tons) of hand-painted porcelain sunflower seeds.
 Each actual-size seed is unique and intricately hand-formed and like those shown at Tate Modern painted in Jingdezhen.

 Insights about the ‘Seeds Of Hope’

-The sunflower, following the sun, is also a well-known metaphor for The People during China’s Cultural Revolution.
+Following the sun, the sunflower is also a well-known metaphor for The People during China’s Cultural Revolution.
 The seeds provided nourishment at all levels of society, and the ubiquitous discarded husks provided evidence of an individual’s existence.
 Ai Weiwei created a deceptively unified field with a large number of individual seeds.
-Sunflower Seeds comments on social, political and economic issues relevant to contemporary China such as the role of the individual in relationship to the collective.
+Sunflower Seeds comments on social, political and economic issues relevant to contemporary China, such as the individual’s role in relation to the collective.

 The tactile and engaging nature of the seeds raises many pertinent questions about the world around us.
 How do we contribute as an individual to our society?
 Do we need to act together to stay strong, significant and powerful?
 Are we heading towards a promising future with our increasing desires and materialistic outlook?
 Ai Weiwei always believed that an individual must set an example for society to follow.
 Only one’s own behavior and acts can define one’s individual self and the society around it.